Kirk-Esterline/NASA-API-Projects/README.md

 - [X] Random Images (Implement April 2024)
       - An area of the landing page where a random image is selected for display.
       - And a page for selecting random images from different Rovers and cameras
+      - Make the randomly selected images page extendable for future upgrades.
 - [ ] Specific Images
       - A page for selecting specific images.
 This could be a loose selection, such as selecting rovers or cameras
 - [ ] Local storage